 I ended up going with the one on the left.

 These are the measurements for my ramp.
 34” ended up being perfect for my couch height and the space in front of the couch.
-The depth of the plywood will be determined by your couch cushion.
+The depth of the plywood will be determined by your sofa cushion.

 I drilled small pilot holes in the plywood and the cabinet door so I could secure the piano hinge.
 I only put in a couple of screws on each board so I could do a dry fit.